Q&A for Parenting Advice

 - Allow them to verbalize and act out their feelings in a safe place, and validate that it’s okay that they have those hard feelings while at the same time teaching them how to handle them in a healthy way.

 - Staying close and connected.
-This is harder but even more important with your 17 year old son.
+This is harder but even more important to your 17-year-old son.
 Know who his friends are, and their families.

 And it’s also a good idea for you, as the mom, to have your own support so you can have a full tank to give your kids what they need.